Warren Felt Evans: Life

-Around the same time Evans converted to the Swedenborgian church, he visited Phineas Parkhurst Quimby twice for help with persistent health problems, but his journals make to mention of Quimby, and his illness continued unabated for some time after the visits.
+Around the same time Evans converted to the Swedenborgian church, he visited Phineas Parkhurst Quimby twice for help with persistent health problems, but his journals make no mention of Quimby, and his illness continued unabated for some time after the visits.

 Evans continued preaching Swedenborgianism and distributing the church's literature as a colporteur, and eventually opened a mental medicine office in Claremont, New Hampshire with his wife, and later opened an office in Boston, as well as taking patients at their home in Salisbury, Massachusetts.
 They practiced and informally taught the principles of mental healing there for 20 years.
 In his journal, Evans stated that he had gotten the idea of mental healing from his study of Swedenborg.

 According to Catherine L. Albanese, "Evans brought his initial ideas on the power of mind into touch with new ones from a liberal community of seekers, often disaffected with orthodox Christianity and turning, in combinative ways, toward Asian philosophies and religions as well as the mystical heritage of Europe."
 In addition to Swedenborg and Eastern religions and philosophy, Evans himself was influenced by Kabbalah literature, mysticism, modern science, esotericism, and theosophy.

 Evans was one of the many influences on Charles Fillmore of Unity Church, who called him "the recording angel of metaphysics".
 Charles S. Braden, a metaphysical historian, wrote that Evans, "was the only important figure, aside from Mrs. Eddy, who attempted to work out a consistent and philosophically supported system of metaphysical healing and mental healing after Quimby."
 Unlike Eddy however, Evans was never accused of stealing Quimby's ideas.

+Evan's disagreed with Quimby's ideas including that spirit was "etheralized matter."
+According to J. Gordon Melton, Swedenborg's teachings, rather than Quimby's, dominated Evan's writing, to the point that "he abandoned Quimby altogether and became the conduit of Swedenborgian thought, his variation of it being termed Christian pantheism".

 Evans died on September 4, 1889.
 His wife and three of their at least four children survived him.